thooba04/GoSolo/README.md

 [mention your project hosted project link here]

 ### Project Description
-A travelling based app exclusively for solo travellers to connect with like minded people to travel together to the same destination.
+A travelling-based app exclusively for solo travellers to connect with like-minded people to travel together to the same destination.

-### The Problem statement
+### The Problem Statement
-Oh shucks I'm stuck: Adventure without the anxiety Exploring solo should feel exciting not scary.
+Oh shucks I'm stuck: Adventure without the anxiety Exploring solo should feel exciting, not scary.

 ### The Solution
 planning for a trip? update it on the app and find your travel buddy to make it more memorable.